lmriccardo/Hangman/README.md

 | Hard      |    10    |    600 sec   |       9      |      11      |    1    |      1      |      3      |       0      |
 | Very Hard |    10    |   1200 sec   |      11      |      18      |    2    |      1      |      3      |       1      |

+> Note (HINT PENALTY): except for the first three modes, the VH-mode has the column _Hint Penalty_ set to 1.
+What does It mean?
+It means that at the end of the round the total score would be 0 if the user has lost, otherwise is the 100 - (word_len / (max_hint * 100)) * number_used_hints * hint_penalty.
+So, if *Hint penalty* is 0 then the score will remain the same (either 100 or 0).

+## Requirements
+We have some requirements:
++ art==5.3 (for ASCII ART)
++ pydub==0.25.1 (in order to play the music)
++ simpleaudio==1.0.4 (support for pydub)
++ curses (already installed in Unix/MacOS)

+All of them are installable via pip using <code>pip install name==ver</code>, or directly using the requirements.txt file <code>pip install -r requirements.txt</code>.
+If you are using Linux and pip is not available then use <code>python3 -m pip install ...</code>, otherwise first install pip using <code>sudo apt-get install -y python3-pip</code> and then use the previous method.

+Some external requirements:
++ Linux/MaxOS (suggested, no need to install curses and colors may don't work);
++ install ffmpeg (to play the bkg music)
++ use Python 3.9 or above (**MANDATORY**)

+### Install curses on Windows
+Sadly, curses is not a module of the standard library of Python in Windows.
+In order to install it, you need to install NCurses and you can do it from [here](https://invisible-island.net/ncurses/).
+Otherwise, you can try to install from MinGW: look at [this](https://e-l.unifi.it/pluginfile.php/805205/mod_resource/content/0/ncurses%20installation%20-%20en.pdf).
+However, It really suggested to used a Unix-based OS.